-How can you make the most of your accounting manual and accounting policies and accounting procedures to support your internal control objectives?
+How can you make the most of your accounting manual and accounting policies and procedures to support your internal control objectives?
+But do your accounting procedures drive internal control already?

 There are two important questions you should ask about your accounting procedures: